-UniSA degrees in the field of environmental and geospatial science deliver practical learning taught by industry professionals.
+UniSA degrees in the field of environmental science deliver practical learning taught by industry professionals.

 There is a focus on fieldwork and problem solving from year one.
 You will gain skills you can transfer to the workplace and graduate ready to work in this increasingly complex and vitally important area.

 Environmental science provides you with a broad knowledge base covering subjects such as ecology, soil science, geography and social sciences to prepare you for a number of careers in the exciting and broad area of environmental sustainability.

 If you are interested in further study, we offer postgraduate qualifications in Environmental Science and Surveying.

 1 2015 Excellence in Research for Australia (ERA)